-A new book focusing on the technologies of beat tracking.
-Rhythm and Transforms describes the impact of beat tracking on music theory and on the design of sound processing electronics such as musical synthesizers, drum machines, and special effects devices.
-Coming this summer!
+Rhythm and Transforms focuses on the technologies of beat tracking, and describes the impact of beat tracking on music theory and on the design of sound processing electronics such as musical synthesizers, drum machines, and special effects devices.
+Includes over five hours of sound examples on CD!